philbertmukunzi/OmniSage/README.md

 2. Open the `.env` file and fill in all the required values.
 Refer to the comments in the file for guidance on each setting.

 3. Make sure to keep your `.env` file secure and never commit it to version control.

+4. Additional environment variables for grounding:
+    - `USE_GROUNDING`: Set to 'true' to enable grounding, 'false' to disable
+    - `GROUNDING_SOURCE`: Set to 'local', 's3', or 'azure'
+    - `GROUNDING_PATH`: Path to local grounding files or prefix for remote storage

 ## Installation